machwerkphysiks-a11y/MACHWERK/README.md

 - computer scientists
 - AI researchers working with formal reasoning systems

-This repository assumes familiarity with:
+It assumes familiarity with:
 - formal logic
 - abstract mathematical structures
 - non-narrative specification styles

-It is **not** a tutorial.
+This is **not** a tutorial repository.

 ---